junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 **A sudden drop in blood pressure** is a danger sign, especially if it falls below 60/40.
 Health workers should watch for any sudden drop in the blood pressure of persons who are losing blood or at risk of shock (see p.
 77).

-For more information about blood pressure measurement, see Helping Health Workers Learn, Chapter 19.
+For more information about blood pressure measurement, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials), Chapter 19.

 # [412](#page-412)